lebenebou/AFKMonitor/README.md

 # AFKMonitor
-A script that monitors a PC overnight.
+A script that monitors a PC while being used or overnight.
 Generates a daily CSV report of computer states at chosen intervals.

 ## Usage
 `python monitor.py <minuteInterval> <batteryThreshold> [bufferSize]`